Will Jackson (Wentworth): Backstory

-Marie begins to manipulate Will telling him she isn't safe with Kaz around but he reassures her Kaz will not attack her.
+Marie begins to manipulate Will, telling him she is not safe with Kaz around, but he reassures her Kaz will not attack her.
 Kaz finds out and warns him his 'girlfriend' is playing him and running the drug business.
-Will understands why Kaz is angry with him and panicking tells Marie in his office Kaz knows about them and if she tells both will be ruined, Marie calms down Will and tells him she will handle Kaz.
+Will understands why Kaz is angry with him, and panicking, tells Marie in his office Kaz knows about them and if she tells, both will be ruined.
+Marie calms down Will and tells him she will handle Kaz.

-Marie confronts Kaz and tells her not to tell the women of their affair or else she would ruin Will's career or he'd go to prison, Kaz agrees to remain silent if she stops sleeping with Will.
-Marie tells Will she fixed the problem but they shouldn't be seen together.
+Marie confronts Kaz and tells her not to tell the women of their affair or else she would ruin Will's career, or he would go to prison.
+Kaz agrees to remain silent if she stops sleeping with Will.
+Marie tells Will she fixed the problem, but they should not be seen together.

-In episode 5, is called to the scene after Vera finds Kaz's body, Will rushes from the governor's office and goes to Vera and asks why he isn't working on her, but Vera says that its too late, Will goes in for a closer look and becomes overcome with grief.
+In Episode 5, Will is called to the scene after Vera finds Kaz's body.
+Will rushes from the governor's office and goes to Vera and asks why he is not working on her, but Vera says that it is too late.
+Will goes in for a closer look and becomes overcome with grief.
 Will puts the prison on lockdown as detectives come in and investigate.
-Will lets the women hold a memorial service and he lifts the lockdown and he tells Marie how Kaz was killed and that she should go into protection.
+Will lets the women hold a memorial service and he lifts the lockdown, and he tells Marie how Kaz was killed and that she should go into protection.
 Will becomes furious later when Kosta is found with drugs and then the hoodie used in the murder, he witnesses alongside Vera, Marie becoming top dog.

-In episode 6 Will gets the results of the inquest back and has to release Kosta from the slot.
-Will orders another ramp of the prison and Vera tells him that he can't let her death become personal, Will reveals that he won't stop trying as he owes it to her, and that there are protesters outside the prison blaming him for Kaz's death.
-Will is later seen suspending Jake after Jake is falsely accused of sexual harassment, he later seen talking with Marie in the slot and being completely horrified that drugs were found in her cell and that he says he can't release her.
+In Episode 6, Will gets the results of the inquest back and has to release Kosta from the slot.
+Will orders another ramp of the prison and Vera tells him that he cannot let her death become personal.
+Will reveals that he will not stop trying as he owes it to her, and that there are protesters outside the prison blaming him for Kaz's death.
+Will is later seen suspending Jake after Jake is falsely accused of sexual harassment.
+He later is seen talking with Marie in the slot and being completely horrified that drugs were found in her cell and that he says he cannot release her.